 Have no fear, though, because we here at BootsnAll are here to help.
 Having the resources necessary to make these decisions makes the planning process that much easier, so we’re going to break it all down for you and ask the important questions.

 Multi-stop plane tickets vs. buy as you go

 This is one of the biggest parts of planning a big trip like this.
 Once this decision is made, then everything else seems to fall into place.
 If you’ve never planned a RTW trip before, then maybe you’ve never even heard of multi-stop (often called RTW) plane tickets (I know we hadn’t).

 The basic premise is that you buy a ticket that encompasses all the flights for your trip.
 BootsnAll has Indie, the only tool of its kind on the internet where you can plug in destinations and dates for a trip over 6 legs and get a bookable price.
 If you have a basic idea of the regions you want to visit on your trip, you can use Indie as a planning tool by playing around with it and pricing multi-stop tickets.

-With positives comes negatives, and RTW plane tickets are no different.
-Part of the beauty of long term travel is being able to go where you want, when you want, and buying a ticket for your entire trip up front restricts that freedom.
+With positives comes negatives, and multi-stop plane tickets are no different.
+Part of the beauty of long term travel is being able to go where you want, when you want, and buying a ticket for your entire trip up front can restrict that freedom.
 Your flights will already be booked, and while you will most likely still have flexibility within each region, you will lose some overall spontaneity.
 It is possible to change flights, but many carriers will charge to do so.
 With Indie, you can have the best of both worlds, though, and book your trip a few legs at a time.
 While it offers more flexibility than traditional RTW tickets, it’s still not ultimate freedom like buying point to point tickets is.